 .
 It is not necessary to be enrolled, you should start to apply for a room as soon as you know that you are going to study in Aachen

-About the German Research School and Simulation Sciences
+About the German Research School for Simulation Sciences and Simulation Sciences

 I do not understand the relationship between the German Research School for Simulation Sciences, RWTH Aachen University and Forschungszentrum Jülich.

 The German Research School for Simulation Sciences is a graduate school that was founded jointly by RWTH Aachen University and Forschungszentrum Jülich.
-The German Research School organizes the Master's program "Simulation Sciences" and also offers doctoral positions.
+The German Research School for Simulation Sciences supports the Master's program "Simulation Sciences".
 It focuses on high-performance computing in computational science and engineering.
 One of the advantages of having Forschungszentrum Jülich as one of our partners is that students and doctoral candidates can use the supercomputers in Jülich.
-As the German Research School itself is not a university, students have to enroll themselves at RWTH Aachen University, one of the top addresses in Europe.
-The Master's degree (MSc) will be awarded by RWTH Aachen University.
+The students have to enroll themselves at RWTH Aachen University, one of the top addresses in Europe.
+The Master's degree (MSc) will be awarded by RWTH Aachen University with a reference to the German Research School for Simulation Sciences and Forschungszentrum Jülich.

 What is the difference to the graduate school AICES?